codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 #### Visualizing workflow steps

-View the connection between steps in the workflow, the status of each step, and additional information for the step.
+View the connections between steps in the workflow, the status of each step, and additional information for the step.

 * Visualize the entire flow, starting with the Argo Events that triggered the workflow, followed by the steps in the workflow itself.
-* Isolate failed steps to troubleshoot them
 * View detailed information on a step in a pull-out panel.
 Easily copy paths for attributes from event payloads, view logs for pods, and download artifacts.
+* Troubleshoot failed steps

 {% include image.html
   lightbox="true"